 Born in Hull, Canada, Lapointe started violin lessons at age 5 with Yaela Hertz Berkson and studied violin with Calvin Sieb and composition with Steven Gellman at the University of Ottawa before devoting himself entirely to the viola.

-Lapointe plays on a modern viola designed and made by French luthier Christophe Landon.
-He is married to violinist Wu Jie and currently resides in Plano, Texas, with their son Arthur.
+Lapointe is married to violinist Wu Jie and currently resides in Plano, Texas, with their son Arthur and daughter Isabella.

 Doctor of Musical Arts, Manhattan School of Music, 2012